Erickbm303/Cosmosim-NASA_Hackathon.2025/README.md

 ☄️ CosmoSim - Meteor Impact Simulator

 A web-based simulator for visualizing meteor impacts on Earth — including effects on nearby cities, earthquake zones, and tsunami potential.
-Now fully hosted on Cloudflare:
+Now fully hosted on Cloudflare.
-👉 Launch the App

 🌍 Overview